There’s a fine line between staying in touch...and being downright obnoxious.

 Does your email beat around the bush, or does it get right to the point?
 Straightforward is the way to go if you don’t want to be a nuisance.

 After you’ve written your email, go back through and see if you can cut anything.
 Eliminate fluff.
+If you can, make it short enough that people reading on their phone don't have to scroll.

 If the topic of your email really does require a longer explanation, be sure to break up the text using short paragraphs, headings, and bolded text.
+Or write a short summary and link to a blog post on your website, where the subject can be described in more detail.

 Get right to the good stuff.
 These people don’t have all day.